jarulsamy/ps_scraper/README.md

 pip install -r requirements.txt
 ```

-> **Selenium** is required for this application.
+> **Selenium** is required for this application when running with python.
 Please install selenium and the **Chrome Driver**.
 Add to your platform specific PATH based on the [Selenium Documentation](https://selenium-python.readthedocs.io/index.html).

 #### Run